Changing bad habits. Is there a secret formula for success?

 In conclusion, when we do a specific behaviour and repeat it often, over time it becomes a habit.
 This applies to your thoughts as well.
 What this means most of the time you are not aware of the constant chatter in your head.
 More importantly, with around 50,000 to 70,000 thoughts every day, many of which are the same as yesterday, they are responsible for steering the course of your life.

 Your thoughts of habit are just as powerful, perhaps more so than your habits of behaviour?
 When you change your habitual thoughts, you can change your life.
-Helpful habits can help you transform ordinary into extraordinary.
+Helpful habits can help you transform the ordinary into extraordinary.

 Because habits are run by your powerful subconscious mind, which is a million times more powerful than your conscious mind, changing bad habits is not easy.
 In fact, it can be really hard and for many, a huge struggle.
 Mainly as people go about it the wrong way.